Family Court and Child Custody Evaluation

 Gardner's Parental Alienation Syndrome (PAS).
 Richard Gardner, a Columbia University psychiatrist, introduced the term Parental Alienation Syndrome in the early 1980s and elaborated it in The Parental Alienation Syndrome (1987).
 He defined PAS as a disorder arising in children primarily in the context of custody disputes, characterised by the child's campaign of denigration against one parent with little or no justification, attributed to the other parent's systematic programming or brainwashing.
 Gardner argued that PAS justified custody reversal (awarding custody to the rejected parent) and that the alienating parent's behaviour could constitute a form of child abuse.
 He also developed what he called "therapeutic" interventions, including recommendations for forced visitation and "deprogramming" that have been widely criticised.

 The Meier (2020) critique and subsequent debate.
-Joan Meier and colleagues published a significant empirical study in 2020 in the journal Psychology, Public Policy, and Law examining US domestic relations court cases involving allegations of parental alienation alongside allegations of child abuse or domestic violence.
+Joan Meier and colleagues published a significant empirical study in 2020 in the Journal of Social Welfare and Family Law examining US domestic relations court cases involving allegations of parental alienation alongside allegations of child abuse or domestic violence.
 The study found that parental alienation claims were disproportionately raised by fathers against mothers who had raised domestic violence or child abuse concerns; that courts were significantly more likely to credit parental alienation claims when raised by fathers than when raised by mothers; and that parental alienation findings were associated with outcomes where children were placed with the parent accused of abuse.
 This study had significant methodological limitations of its own (selection effects, the difficulty of establishing the accuracy of abuse allegations from court records alone), and it generated substantial critical response.
 But it foregrounded a serious concern: that PA-based arguments in custody proceedings may systematically disadvantage abuse survivors.

 What the research does and does not establish.
 There is a legitimate and clinically documented phenomenon: some parents do engage in behaviours that undermine a child's relationship with the other parent (badmouthing, restricting access, making false allegations, or exposing children to conflict).
 There is also a well-established literature on children who resist or refuse contact with one parent.
 The contested questions are: (a) whether these phenomena constitute a syndrome (with the diagnostic and aetiological implications that the term carries); (b) whether the aetiological assumption that the resisting child's behaviour is caused by the other parent's behaviour is empirically supported in individual cases; (c) whether the recommended interventions have adequate outcome evidence; and (d) whether the construct has been disproportionately weaponised in proceedings where genuine abuse or coercive control allegations are raised.